aes-erlangen/aes-erlangen.github.io/README.md

-# Website Repository of the AES Student Section Erlangen-Nürnberg-Franken
+# Website Repository of the AES Student Section Erlangen-Nürnberg

 The website is hosted under: https://aes-erlangen.github.io/